joshgoebel/keyszer/README.md

     xset r rate 200 20

 For best results your real keyboard and Keyszer [virtual] keyboard should have matching repeat rates.
 That seems to work best for me.
-Anytime you restart keyszer you'll need to reconfigure the repeat rate because each time a new virtual keyboard device is created... or maybe it's that there is only a single repeat rate and everytime you "plug in" a new keyboard it changes?
+Anytime you restart keyszer you'll need to reconfigure the repeat rate because each time a new virtual keyboard device is created... or maybe it's that there is only a single repeat rate and every time you "plug in" a new keyboard it changes?

 _If you could shed some light on this, please [get in touch](https://github.com/joshgoebel/keyszer/issues/55)._